All Block Maxima method for estimating the extreme value index: Simulation

-Finally, we investigate other data generating processes.
-Figure \ref{Frechet vs Pareto} shows the MSE of the ABM estimator and disjoint BM estimator when drawing random samples from the Fréchet and Pareto distribution with shape parameter $\gamma=1/2$, and sample size $n=1000$.
-Different from the Student-t distributions which satisfies $\rho=\rho'$, for these two distributions, the two second order parameters diverge; $\rho=-1$ and $\rho'=-\infty$ for the Fr\'{e}chet distribution and $\rho=-\infty$ and $\rho'=-1$ for the Pareto distribution.
-We observe that for these two distributions, the MSE of the ABM estimator is generally below or at par with that of the disjoint BM estimator for the entire range of $k$.
-Note that for the Fr\'{e}chet distribution we can eventually choose $k$ as high as the sample size $n$.
-When $k=n$, the ABM estimator coincides with the disjoint BM estimator.
+Figure~\ref{fig:frechet_pareto} shows the MSE for the Fr\'{e}chet and Pareto distributions with $\gamma = 1/2$ and $n = 1000$.
+These distributions illustrate the case where the two second-order parameters $\rho$ and $\rho'$ diverge: for the Fr\'{e}chet distribution, $\rho = -1$ and $\rho' = -\infty$, while for the Pareto distribution, $\rho = -\infty$ and $\rho' = -1$.
+The ABM estimator performs at par with or better than BM and SBM across the entire range of $k$ for both distributions.

-\subsection{Non-i.i.d.
-Data Generating Processes}
+\subsection{Non-I.I.D.\ Data Generating Processes}

-Although Theorem \ref{main_theorem} is proved for i.i.d observations, here we explore the behaviour of the ABM estimator when the observations are serially dependent or are not identically distributed.
-We keep the number of simulations $m=100$ throughout.
+Although Theorem~\ref{main_theorem} is proved for i.i.d.\ observations, we now explore the behaviour of the ABM estimator when the observations are serially dependent or not identically distributed.